konantian/NotableNotebooks/notes/Questions.md

 24. Why Sim(1000) can have better performance than perfect in TictacToe?
 How about other games?

 25. Why deterministic simulations are not better than random one?

+26. What's the extreme case for selective minimax search?

+27. Why run one simulations in root node of MCTS?
+More simulations?

+28. Steps shoudld be done during each iteration of middle of MCTS?
+Why backpropagation?

+29. In the root of a tree of depth 1, why UCT and UCB are same?